sttp-book/sttp-book/chapters/appendix/answers.md

 For `n % 3 == 0` any multiple of 3 would work as an on-point.
 Because we can't exhaustively test all multiples of 3, only one of them should be tested.
-Lets use 3 for this exercise.
+Let's use 3 for this exercise.
 There are also infinitely many off points we can pick.
 Choosing the respective off-points of our on-point should suffice.
 Off-points: 2 and 4.

 Similarly to the first condition for `n % 5 == 0` we have an on-point of 5.